Primary School Inclusion

 Here at Bangkok Patana, we are incredibly fortunate to have a team of highly qualified, experienced, motivated and exceptionally dedicated Inclusion specialists who support children in a variety of important ways, both academically and pastorally/social-emotionally.
 The Primary Inclusion Team is separated into five independent but interrelated areas, as illustrated in the graphic below:

-As an Inclusion Team we have strong confidence that by communicating well with parents, by collaborating with classroom teachers and delivering a variety of lessons together with them using a co-teaching model (which might need to be the focus of another article later in the year!), we are meeting the needs of a diverse student population on a day-to-day basis and at the same time preparing them with a comprehensive toolkit for life as a global citizen in the 21st Century.
+As an Inclusion Team we have strong confidence that by communicating well with parents, by collaborating with classroom teachers and delivering a variety of lessons together with them using a co-teaching model, we are meeting the needs of a diverse student population on a day-to-day basis and at the same time preparing them with a comprehensive toolkit for life as a global citizen in the 21st Century.

 Support for Learning

 Our Support for Learning (previously Learning Support) team advises teachers on planning and providing further differentiation and resources as well as practical teaching and assessment support.
 The range of musical, sporting and artistic opportunities provided by the school also gives many opportunities for talents to be developed outside the formal classroom setting.

 The team works in close partnership with students, parents, identified outside agencies, class/specialist teachers and the Primary Leadership Team.
 As a school, we recognise individual strengths and differences in teaching the whole child; therefore, if any child experiences barriers to their learning, a collaborative approach to assessment is used to identify strengths, needs and if necessary, implement a programme of support.